ats-tandjoeng7/stock-analysis/README.md

 ```

 ## Runtime Performance Analysis
-Runtime performance before vs after code refactoring was measured by running at least 50 consecutive test runs on PCs with Intel 6^th^-gen i5-6500/i7-6700HQ and later on PC with 11^th^-gen i7-1185G7 quad cores inside.
+Runtime performance before vs after code refactoring was measured by running at least 50 consecutive test runs on PCs with Intel 6<sup>th</sup>-gen i5-6500/i7-6700HQ and later on PC with 11<sup>th</sup>-gen i7-1185G7 quad cores inside.
 The code was modified to log runtime results in csv format that we could use to identify runtime performance gain per each refactoring approach.
 Our results confirmed significant runtime improvements thanks to our refactored approaches and also helped us reveal a few interesting findings as shown in the following snapshots and summary table.

 ### Results
 Fig. 1-2 show the fastest runtime performance of 0.07422~0.078125 seconds.
 This performance was enabled by our refactored code after accumulating some approaches discussed in [Analysis of Code Refactoring](#analysis-of-code-refactoring) for the year 2018 and 2017 green energy stock data, respectively.
 Our refactored VBA code accumulated about 46-50% on average of the better overall runtime performance, while turning off those four Application properties helped to speed up about 17% of runtime performance.
 In summary, we revealed that
-- our refactored VBA code significantly sped up our analysis time by about 64% on average when running on recent Intel 11^th^-gen i7-1185G7 computer and by about 67% on average when running on Intel 6^th^-gen i5-6500 or i7-6700HQ computers.
+- our refactored VBA code significantly sped up our analysis time by about 64% on average when running on recent Intel 11<sup>th</sup>-gen i7-1185G7 computer and by about 67% on average when running on Intel 6<sup>th</sup>-gen i5-6500 or i7-6700HQ computers.
 This suggested that code refactoring helped better on lower computer specs, though recent computer specs seemed to provide extra runtime reduction of 0.06939 seconds, meaning we could boost another 42% of runtime performance by switching to better computer specs (see **Table I**).
 Another option would be switching to 64-bit softwares.
 - Turning off four built-in Excel Application properties shortened runtime by about 26-27% compared to keeping the default settings on for those four Application properties.
-- The advantage of using `Do`~`Loop` instead of `For`~`Next` was negligible (only about 1% better), but runtime measurements based on over 200 test runs confirmed that `Do`~`Loop` was not a taboo alternative.
+- The advantage of using Do...Loop instead of For...Next was negligible (only about 1% better), but runtime measurements based on over 200 test runs confirmed that Do...Loop was not a taboo alternative.

 ![Fig. 1](./02_wall-street/resources/VBA_Challenge_2017.png "Fig. 1 VBA runtime performance for the year 2017")